 Choosing a Tent

 Does the tent you use affect how you’ll sleep at all?
 In general, I’d say no. Though there are a few things you’ll want to keep in mind when choosing a tent to ensure you are setting yourself up for a good night’s sleep.

 Consider how many people you’re likely to be sharing a tent with.
-I have a 2 person tent, but I will only use it with another person if I know them really well.
-Otherwise, I prefer to use a three person tent for two people.
+I have a 2-person tent, but I will only use it with another person if I know them really well.
+Otherwise, I prefer to use a 2-person tent for two people.
 I find it’s more comfortable to have a little extra space on either side of me.

-If you have a tendency to feel claustrophic, choose a tent that has a lot of headroom and elbow-bent tent poles.
+If you have a tendency to feel claustrophobic, choose a tent that has a lot of headroom and elbow-bent tent poles.
 What are elbow-bent tent poles?

 Weather Resistant + Well Staked

 If your tent is leaking, you’re probably not going to sleep very well.
 When choosing a tent, read reviews online.
 If the tent has a tendency to leak, there will be plenty of people reviewing it.